 Listening to birds and watching bird behavior allows us to become aware of animal activity, to sneak up on wildlife or unsuspecting friends, and to enhance our senses.
-In my year at Wilderness Awareness School’s The Immersion at Wilderness Awareness School, in Duvall, Washington, I explored the school’s teachings about birds, bird watching, and awareness.
+In my year at Wilderness Awareness School’s Immersion program, in Duvall, Washington, I explored the school’s teachings about birds, bird watching, and awareness.
 Here I’ll share some bird language basics with you.
 Soon, you’ll be able to tell when a hawk is about to fly out of the trees or when a deer is sneaking away from you.

 What is Bird Language?